-'a schedule of events that are open to the public and are focussed on an anniversary or launch of great significance to the community.
-For example, a town or area's centenary celebrations, a significant anniversary of a major local event or the opening of a major new community resource could be the basis for an eligible one-off community celebration'.
+• 'a schedule of events that are open to the public and are focussed on an anniversary or launch of great significance to the community'.

+For example, a special celebration of the town or the area's culture and history, a significant anniversary of a major local event, or the opening of a major new community resource could be the basis for an eligible significant one-off community celebration.'